-11.1 NEW BLOCKS
+12.1 NEW BLOCKS

-The following blocks are added during the Year End Phase in specific years:
+The following blocks are added in specific years:

 - In 1642 the Royalist player receives the Henrietta block and deploys it on The Continent. - In 1643 the Parliamentarian player receives the Manchester block and adds it to the Recruitment Pool. - Solemn League and Covenant (Major Event): in 1643 the Parliament player receives the Covenanter Artillery, Cavalry, Leven and 2 Covenant Infantry blocks and deploys them in Scotland.